top of page

 Location: Online via Zoom

-Speakers: Dr. Phillip Warnell (Lincoln School of Creative Arts, University of Lincoln, UK)
+Speaker: Dr. Phillip Warnell (Lincoln School of Creative Arts, University of Lincoln, UK)

-Moderator: Dr Justine Atkinson (School of Culture & Creative Arts, The University of Glasgow, UK)
+Respondent: Dr Justine Atkinson (School of Culture & Creative Arts, The University of Glasgow, UK)

 * Postponed due to the Tai Po fire tragedy.
 Originally scheduled on November 27th, 2025, as kick start talk for this series.